H-Studio logo

 Auditable Architecture: Benefits and Practice for Scalable Software

-Auditable architecture explained — why it's becoming mandatory for DACH product teams, and how event sourcing, audit stores and Data Vault deliver it.
+Auditable architecture explained — why it matters for DACH product teams, and how event sourcing, audit stores and Data Vault deliver it (including the GDPR erasure trap).

 Author